 Macro Modeling of RC shear walls

-Although a wide range of macro models has been developed in the literature, there are limited verification studies for these models.
-The existing verification studies have major restrictions in terms of the number of test specimens and parameters considered for validation of macro models.
-This study presents an overview of available macro-models for RC shear walls in the literature.
-The accuracy of models in predicting the cyclic response of RC shear walls with a wide range of design variables are investigated using a comprehensive test database.
-The design variables considered in the study include the cross-section shape (rectangular-, H-, and barbell shapes), level of axial force, wall aspect ratio, and reinforcement ratio.
-Based on the analysis results, the discrepancies between different macro models as well as their accuracy to simulate the cyclic response of RC walls and capture the failure mode are compared and discussed.
-The analysis results provide a useful guideline to help researchers and engineers in selecting the most suitable modelling approaches based on their design parameters to get the most accurate result with less computational effort.
+This study presents an overview of available macro models for RC shear walls in the literature.
+Then, the accuracy of models in predicting the cyclic response of RC shear walls with a wide range of design variables is investigated using a comprehensive test database.
+The design variables considered in the study include level of axial force, presence of boundary elements, wall aspect ratio, and reinforcement ratio.
+Based on the analysis results, the discrepancies between different macro models, as well as their accuracy to simulate the cyclic response of RC walls and capture the failure mode, are compared and discussed.
+The analysis results provide a useful guideline to help researchers and engineers to select the most suitable modelling approaches within their design parameters and providing the most accurate result with less computational effort.

 Numerical and experimental study on the tensile capacity of single and group of adhesive bonded anchors